Now that Romulus is gone, the Romans need a new king. They pick a guy called Numa Pompilius.

 Personally, I think it makes most sense to think of the whole world as one big living being.

-Like, seriously, there're weird changes going on everywhere.
-Think about the phoenix, which is reborn every five hundred years, or the hyena which can change sex from male to female, or the chameleon, which eats air and changes color, or the lynx, whose bodily fluids turn to stone, or coral, which is a plant underwater, but hardens when exposed to air.
+Like, seriously, there are weird changes going on everywhere.
+Think about the phoenix, which is reborn every five hundred years; or the hyena, which can change sex from male to female; or the chameleon, which eats air and changes color; or the lynx, whose bodily fluids turn to stone, or coral, which is a plant underwater, but hardens when exposed to air.

 Human societies also undergo such changes.
 Many cities that once were great now are in ruins.
 But now I hear there's a new kid on the block: Rome!
 A long time ago, when Aeneas was leaving Troy, he received a prophecy from Helenus, the Trojan soothsayer.
 Helenus told him that Rome would become awesome and conquer the world.

 But back to the point: Everything is changing, even we are changing.
 But inside of each of us is something eternal: the soul.
 So don't go around killing other creatures.
 It just isn't right.
 The exception is if an animal tries to kill you; then you're within your rights to kill it, in self-defense.
 But even then, don't eat its body.
 Eat food that doesn't require violence."

 That's the end of Pythagoras's speech.
 Numa thinks it's pretty nifty, and we at Shmoop do, too.
 Now satisfied that he understands the laws of nature, he goes back to rule over Rome.
 He also marries a nymph, Egeria.

 Numa teaches the Romans how to be peaceful (before him they knew only war), and the people love him very much.
 When he dies, the whole city mourns.
 Egeria goes to live in the woods.

 In the woods, she is approached by many nymphs, who try to get her to stop weeping.
 She also meets Hippolytus, the son of Theseus.
 Hippolytus tells her a story to explain how he ended up in the woods: